94929/executable-taskscheduler/ExecutableTaskSchedulerDll/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : ExecutableTaskSchedulerDll Project Overview
+    DYNAMIC LINK LIBRARY : ExecutableTaskSchedulerDll Project Overview
 ========================================================================

-AppWizard has created this ExecutableTaskSchedulerDll application for you.
+AppWizard has created this ExecutableTaskSchedulerDll DLL for you.

 This file contains a summary of what you will find in each of the files that make up your ExecutableTaskSchedulerDll application.